Mushroom-Ano/ServerSyncedUnityGame/README.md

 # HAVENT THOUGHT OF NAME

-this is a game im currently working on, insipred by the gritty artstyle of inscryption.
+this is a game im currently working on, inspired by the gritty artstyle of inscryption.

 ![image](https://github.com/Mushroom-Ano/ServerSyncedUnityGame/assets/81051693/6807eef9-70c6-4d7c-8aa9-d3823ee4ed50)